collectiveacuity/pocketLab/REFERENCE.rst

--s, --set  save current instructions in project configurations -q, --quiet  quiet the stdout from command processes -l, --log  enabling of logging of stdout from container --username USERNAME  add a USERNAME to a resource request --password PASSWORD  add a PASSWORD to a resource request
+-s, --set  save current instructions in project configurations -q, --quiet  quiet the stdout from command processes -l, --log  enable logging of stdout from container --username USERNAME  add a USERNAME to a resource request --password PASSWORD  add a PASSWORD to a resource request